google/zetasql/docs/functions-and-operators.md

 ### Coercion

 ZetaSQL coerces the result type of an argument expression to another type if needed to match function signatures.
-For example, if function func() is defined to take a single argument of type DOUBLE and an expression is used as an argument that has a result type of INT64, then the result of the expression will be coerced to DOUBLE type before func() is computed.
+For example, if function `func()` is defined to take a single argument of type `DOUBLE` and an expression is used as an argument that has a result type of `INT64`, then the result of the expression will be coerced to `DOUBLE` type before `func()` is computed.

 #### Literal coercion